Store Strandstræde 7: 18th century

 The property was listed in Copenhagen's first cadastre of 1689 as No. 40 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter).
 It was at that time owned by tanner Henrik Stiemand.
 The property was listed as No. 124 in the new cadastre of 1756 and was then owned by painter Georg Krygger.

 The present building on the site was constructed in 1781 for turner Søren Nielsen Nygaard.

 Søren Nyegaard's property was home to 17 residents in three households at the time of the 1787 census.
 Nygaard resided in the building with his third wife Charlotte Lind, their one-year-old daughter, two daughters from his second marriage (aged 10 and 11), an apprentice and a maid.
-Ferdinand Ant.Heegaard, a retired customs officer, resided in the building with his wife Johanne Plato, an 11-year-old girl in their care and one maid.
-Christian Holm Flor (1736-1808), a reginemnt quarter master, resided in the building with his wife Anna Cathrine Hesselberg (1761-1837), their three children (aged one to three) and one maid.
+Ferdinand Ant.
+Heegaard, a retired customs officer, resided in the building with his wife Johanne Plato, an 11-year-old girl in their care and one maid.
+Christian Holm Flor (1736-1808), a regiment quartermaster, resided in the building with his wife Anna Cathrine Hesselberg (1761-1837), their three children (aged one to three) and one maid.
 One of their (later) children was the educator and politician Christian Flor.